aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    deterministic low latency, which are highly demanded in the Service Level Agreement (SLA).

-   This document describes a framework for OTN network slicing and a YANG data model augmentation of the OTN topology model.
+   This document describes a framework for OTN network slicing and defines YANG data models with OTN technology-specific augments deployed at both the north and south bound of the OTN network slice controller.
 Additional YANG data model augmentations will be defined in a future version of this draft.